Mon & Tues Closed

 Learn more about this special opportunity by contacting Jen Horvath, Director of Development at (513) 684-4527 or at JHorvath@taftmuseum.org.

-Discover the latest updates on the Taft Museum of Art’s Bicentennial Infrastructure Project needed to maintain the Taft historic house for the next century and the stories we are discovering along the way by subscribing to our newsletter, reading our latest updates, or following #TaftHouse200 on social!
+Explore the latest updates on the Taft Museum of Art’s Bicentennial Infrastructure Project needed to maintain the Taft historic house for the next century and the stories we discovered along the way by subscribing to our newsletter, reading our latest updates, or following #TaftHouse200 on social!